Constraints on the charged Higgs boson of the two Higgs doublet model type III

-Usually the limits on the charged Higgs mass are in the context of the type II 2HDM.
-Direct searches have carried out by LEP experiments, searching for pair produced charged Higgs bosons via $s$-channel exchange of a {\it{Z}}-boson or a photon.
-LEP collaborations yield a combined lower limit on $M_{H^\pm}$ of 78.6 GeV \cite{LEP} assuming $H^+ \to \tau^+ \nu_\tau(c \bar s)$ in a wide range of the ratio of the vacuum expectation values of the two Higgs doublets, $\tan \beta=v_2/v_1$.
-Searches in the hadron colliders consider two cases $M_{H^\pm} > m_t$ and $M_{H^\pm} < m_t$.
-At the Tevatron, the direct searches for charged Higgs boson are based on $p \bar p \to t \bar t$ with at least one top quark using $t \to H^+ b$, for the first case $M_{H^\pm} > m_t$.
-The CDF collaboration has reported a direct search for charged Higgs boson decaying into $\tau^+ \nu_\tau$, $c \bar s$ $t \bar b$ or $W^+ A^0$, which uses measurements of the top pair production cross section in the $leptons + \not E_T +jets + leptons$ channels, from data samples corresponding to an integrated luminosity of $193$ pb$^{-1}$ \cite{CDF1}.
-On the other hand, recently the D0 collaboration has presented a direct search for a charged Higgs boson produced by $q \bar q$ annihilation and decaying to $t \bar b$ final state, in the $180 \leq M_{H^+} \leq 300$ GeV mass range, it is $m_{H^+}>m_t$, using 0.93 fb$^{-1}$ of data collected at center-of-mass energy $\sqrt{s}=1.96$ TeV \cite{D01}.
-The analysis lead to upper limits on the production cross section in the 2HDM types I, II and III \cite{D01,peters}.
-We are going to discuss different scenarios for the 2HDM type III using these experimental results.
-Also, searches in the $M_{H^\pm} < m_t$ region have been performed, using the production cross section of top quark pairs at the Tevatron \cite{CDF2, peters}, and we intend to exploit this fact to discuss the possible limits on the charged Higgs boson mass obtained from measurements of the ratio $R_\sigma=\sigma_{t \bar t}^{l+jets}/\sigma_{t \bar t}^{dileptons}$ in the framework of the 2HDM type III.
+While it may be hard to distinguish any one of these neutral Higgs bosons of the 2HDM from that one of the SM, the charged $H^\pm$ pair carry a distinctive hall-mark of this kind of new physics.
+Hence the charged Higgs boson plays a very important role in the search of new physics beyond the SM.
+Usually the limits on the charged Higgs mass have been studied in the context of the 2HDM type II.
+Direct searches have been carried out by LEP experiments, searching for pair produced charged Higgs bosons via $s$-channel exchange of a {\it{Z}}-boson or a photon.
+The LEP collaboration analysis yield a combined lower limit on $M_{H^\pm}$ of 78.6 GeV \cite{LEP} assuming $H^+ \to \tau^+ \nu_\tau(c \bar s)$ in a wide range of the ratio of the vacuum expectation values of the two Higgs doublets, $\tan \beta=v_2/v_1$.
+Searches of the charged Higgs boson distinguish two cases $M_{H^\pm} > m_t$ and $M_{H^\pm} < m_t$.
+For the first case, at the Tevatron, the direct searches for charged Higgs boson are based on $p \bar p \to t \bar t$ with at least one top quark decaying into $t \to H^+ b$.
+The CDF collaboration also has reported a direct search for charged Higgs boson decaying into $\tau^+ \nu_\tau$, $c \bar s$ $t \bar b$ or $W^+ A^0$, which uses measurements of the top pair production cross section in the $leptons + \not E_T +jets + leptons$ channels, from data samples corresponding to an integrated luminosity of $193$ pb$^{-1}$ \cite{CDF1}.
+On the other hand, recently the D0 collaboration has presented a direct search for a charged Higgs boson produced by $q \bar q$ annihilation and decaying to $t \bar b$ final state, in the $180 \leq M_{H^+} \leq 300$ GeV mass range, using 0.93 fb$^{-1}$ of data collected at center-of-mass energy $\sqrt{s}=1.96$ TeV \cite{D01}.
+The analysis leads to upper limits on the production cross section in the 2HDM types I, II and III \cite{D01,peters}.
+We present two different scenarios for the two Higgs doublet model type III taking into account the previous bounds obtained in the literature on the parameter space of the model \cite{ARS,radiaz,rozo}.
+We calculate two different scenarios and we compare them with the data reported by D0 collaboration, and we obtain some bounds for a charged Higgs mass in the range 180-300 GeV.
+Besides, searches in the $M_{H^\pm} < m_t$ region have been performed, using the production cross section of top quark pairs at the Tevatron \cite{CDF2, CDFII,D0oct, D0dic,D0R}.
+For instance, CDF II \cite{CDFII} has searched a charged Higgs boson decaying into $c \bar s$, this is the first attempt to search directly $H^+ \to c \bar s$, they have not found any evidence of a charged Higgs boson but instead they put upper limits on $B(t \to H^+ b)$ between 0.1 and 0.3 assuming $B(H^+ \to c \bar s)=1$.
+Also the D0 collaboration has searched a charged Higgs boson in top quark decays, they \cite{D0oct} have used 0.9 fb$^-1$ of data assuming the subsequent decay $H^+ \to \tau^+ \nu_\tau$ and they exclude branching fractions $B(t \to H^+ b)$ between 0.19 and 0.24 for charged Higgs boson mass between 155 and 80 GeV.
+Other D0 search \cite{D0dic} for a charged Higgs boson used 1 fb$^-1$ of data at $\sqrt{s}=1.96$ TeV and they got upper limits on $B(t \to H^+ b)$ considering different scenarios depending on the values of $B(H^+ \to c \bar s)$ and $B(H^+ \to \tau^+ \nu_\tau)$.
+They exclude $B(t \to H^+ b)>0.22$ if $B(H^+ \to c \bar s)=1$ for $M_{H^\pm}$ between 80 and 155 GeV, and exclude $B(t \to H^+ b)>0.15-0.19$ if $B(H^+ \to \tau^+ \nu_\tau)=1$.
+Finally, D0 collaboration \cite{D0R} has also used the ratios of $t \bar t$ cross sections in different final states to set upper limits on the branching fractions $B(t \to H^+ b \to \tau^+ \nu_\tau b)$ and $B(t \to H^+ b \to c \bar s b)$ as a function of the charged Higgs boson mass; they summarize this information in the ratio $R_\sigma^{ll/lj}=\sigma_{t \bar t}^{ll}/ \sigma_{t \bar t}^{lj}$ which we are going to use in this work.
+We discuss the possible limits on the charged Higgs boson mass obtained from measurements of the ratio $R_\sigma^{lj/ll}$ within the framework of the 2HDM type III for the $M_{H^\pm} < m_t$ region.